RebeccaHartley/castle-farm/content/barn.md

 {: .right}

 Castle Farm is the perfect setting for your wedding, event or special occasion.
 As well as being a working farm with beautiful rolling countryside and a peaceful, tranquil setting as your backdrop.
-Castle Farm offers you an ideal location to guarantee a perfect day (not including the weather!) that will be individual, that little bit different, and be remembered for years to come.
+Castle Farm offers you an ideal location to guarantee a perfect day that will be individual, that little bit different, and be remembered for years to come.

 ## Where it all began...